 He was listed in the Kent County Business Directors from 1891 to 1900, advertising his medical practice in Bothwell, Ontario.
 He is listed on the 1891 census as a bachelor living as a border in the Town of Bothwell.
 During this time, Dr. Graham lived at the Central Hotel and worked from an office on Oak Street.
 Dr. Graham completed post-graduate work in hospitals in England and Scotland and while he was there studying he met his future wife.

 He was married to Margaret “Minnie” Elizabeth Maddox on the 20th of July, 1897 in Lewisham, England.
 She was born on the 30th of October, 1862 in Carmarthenshire, Wales.
-She was the daughter of Charles Bowen Maddox and Elizabeth Maddox.
-She was one of 9 children.
+She was the 6th of 9 children born to Charles Bowen Maddox and his wife Elizabeth.
 Her siblings were; Louisa, Elizabeth, Mary Anne, Isabel, John, Edward, Charles and Edith.
 At a young age she moved to London, England with her parents and siblings.

 Dr. and Mrs. Graham had two daughters born to them in Bothwell.
 Lillian Gwendolyn Maddox Graham was born on the 13th of August, 1901 (died in 2001) and Edith Muriel Graham was born on the 18th of June, 1907.
 Baby Edith died on the 22nd of August, 1907.